-I think we can find what we’re searching for within our own families.
+We can find what we’re searching for within our own families.
 The problem today is that families are dysfunctional.
 Parents don’t stick together.
 They get a divorce.
 Strife steps in and tears down the bonds in marriage and families.
-It tears mother from daughter, father from son, sibling from sibling, and families splinter.
+It tears mother from daughter, father from son, sibling from a sibling, and families splinter.

 Even in school, what do we do?
-We promote segregation of the family.
+We promote segregation within the family.
 You go into your grade, and your siblings go into their grades.
-You don’t see each other all day long.
+You don’t see each other every day.
 When you do, the older one probably looks down on the younger ones because they are not the same age.
-School categorizes everyone by age.
+The school categorizes everyone by age.

 Pray with me:

 I pray today, Father, that the walls we have built up in our families and close friendships would be torn down and we would choose unity over having our own way.
-I pray that we would be like-minded, that we would be one as Christ is one with God.
-I pray that we would choose to lay down our life over taking up our platform or grievance against each other.
-I pray that we would no longer be easily offended by one another and that we would encourage each other every single day.
+I pray that we will be like-minded and one, as Christ is one with God.
+I pray that we would choose to lay down our lives over taking up our platform or grievances against each other.
+I pray that we will no longer be easily offended by one another and that we will encourage each other every single day.
 In Jesus’ name, amen.